eugenia1984/english/b1-english-for-developers/19-learn-how-to-use-adjectives-in-conversations.md

 - **something better**: means an improved or higher-quality option compared to a previous one.
 For example: We found something better than the old processor`. –> This means the team found a newer or more powerful processor.

+- **even better**: means something is an improvement compared to another good option.
+For example: `We thought the laptop was good, but we found something even better with more power`. –> This shows finding a stronger or more advanced option.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>